 And now, the whole reason we returned to Hueco Tanks: Finding the Starry-Eyed Man.
 This pictograph, along with many others, can only be visited on a guided tour.
 Reservations for guided hikes must be made at least one week in advance.
 Tours are given Wednesday through Sunday, the cost is two dollars, and they’re excellent.

-If you’re interested in this particular pictograph, be sure to request tour number two.
-Apparently, tour number one is the default tour, and while it’s interesting (we signed up for this tour on our first visit to the park), it won’t take you to what we think are far more unique pictographs.
+If you’re interested in this particular pictograph, be sure to request Tour Number Two.
+Tour Number One is the default tour, and while it’s interesting (we signed up for this tour on our first visit to the park), it won’t take you to what we think are far more unique pictographs.

 In our three-hour tour of rock shelters and caves, we found some of the most memorable pictographs we’ve seen in our travels.

-The dry climate and location of the masks help to preserve them (most are located in caves, or beneath rock overhangs, which protects them from the sun).
-Paints were made from ground minerals (ochre, carbon, and gypsum), bound together with animal fats and plant juices.
-Brushes were created from yucca fibers and human hair while reeds were sometimes used as a primitive airbrush technique.
+The dry climate and location of the masks help to preserve them.
+Most are located in caves, or beneath rock overhangs, which protects them from the sun.
+The Mogollon used paints made from ground minerals such as ochre, carbon, and gypsum, bound together with animal fats and plant juices.
+They created brushes from yucca fibers and human hair, and used reeds in a primitive airbrush technique.

 Gazing down at us from an eight-foot-high rock overhang, the Starry-Eyed Man was just as extraordinary as I had imagined.

-Twenty sites are tucked into red rock boulders in Hueco Tanks Campground, with spectacular sunsets just about guaranteed.
-Water and 50-amp electric hookups; the park also offers showers, restrooms, and a dump station.
-The sites are level and spacious, most have ramadas with picnic tables.
+Twenty sites are tucked into red rock boulders at Hueco Tanks Campground, with spectacular sunsets just about guaranteed.
+The campground offers water and 50-amp electric hookups, showers, restrooms, and a dump station.
 Verizon coverage is mostly good, but a bit bumpy.
 Reservations must be made by phone and are limited to three days.